Ranit-collab/Brain-Tumor/README.md

 # Brain-Tumor
 Detection and Classification of Brain Tumors wuing Convolutional Neural Network.
-Not well managed and completely uploaded.
+Not well managed and not completely uploaded.